 Learning More

 We’re not experts in this area at all.
-We have, though, briefly covered a range of personalty tests including Myers Briggs, Merrill-Reid and Birkman, as well as some other things like Type A and Type B personalities.
+We have, though, briefly covered a range of personality tests including Myers Briggs, Merrill-Reid and Birkman, as well as some other things like Type A and Type B personalities.
 Please consider our posts on these topics just a starting point from which to further your reading and understanding.
 On a side note, you might enjoy reading about the dark triad of personality types as well.

 Our doubts in relation to personality tests are many and varied, but the key point for here is that we think many of them are over-relied upon.
 They can potentially be useful as a self-discovery tool or as team building activity, but we don’t think any serious decisions should be made based upon them.